anagomesdesign/personal-page/README.md

 PS: Every time you publish a branch on GitHub, Vercel will create a new preview link in the cloud.<br/>
 If you want to see it, you can create a Pull Request (even if it's not finished) and check the deployment link Vercel will provide once the PR is created.<br/>
-It will even tell you if the deployment is successful or not.
+It will even tell you if the deployment is successful or not.<br/>
+This requires a vercel account linked to your GitHub account.
+You can create one for free [here](https://vercel.com/signup).<br/>

 ## Assignments
 ### 1. Migrate an existing HTML/CSS project to Next.js